Stalvira Orshush

 In 2017, Orshush obtained a better result winning the gold medal and taking the first place, making Orshush a part of the Russian national team.
 She won the silver medal at the Ivan Yarygin 2018 Golden Grand Prix, held in Krasnoyarsk.

-In 2018 Orshush won the gold medal in the 55 kg category at the 2018 Klippan Lady Open.
+In 2018, Orshush won the gold medal in the 55 kg category at the 2018 Klippan Lady Open.

 Her biggest achievement was winning the gold medal at the 2018 European Wrestling Championships by defeating the two-world champion Vanesa Kaladzinskaya of Belarus by fall in the final.
 Orshush became a two-time Russian national champion in 2018, by defeating Kuular of Kemerovo by 11-0 technical fall.

-In March 2021, she competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+In March 2021, Orshush competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

+Orshush lost her bronze medal match in the women's 53 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
+She competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her first match and she did not qualify for the Olympics.